november 18 2023 – October 20 2024

 The flower, symbolizing justice and resistance, is a motif derived from her work Let a Hundred Flowers Bloom from 1975.
 In other works, the red rose symbolizes the socialist struggle she was involved in during the 1970s and early 1980s.
 In her time, she was referred to as “the radical weaver of Hisingen,” and the exhibition focuses on both her political commitment and her experimental approach to nature-inspired damask.

-In dialogue with Elsa Pärs-Berglund’s works, two contemporary artists are featured.
-By Shabnam Faraee we present the hand-knotted rug Seven Kinds of Flowers, which connects to Pärs-Berglund’s later works.
+In dialogue with Elsa Pärs-Berglund’s works, two contemporary artists were featured.
+By Shabnam Faraee the hand-knotted rug Seven Kinds of Flowers, connected to Pärs-Berglund’s later works.
 It pays homage to the biological diversity of the Swedish landscape and takes us on a journey through the rich craft traditions of Iran.
-By Josefin Gäfvert we exhibit five works.
+By Josefin Gäfvert five works were exhibited.
 Just like Pärs-Berglund, Gäfvert experiments with the art of weaving and its unique aesthetic expression, approaching the image of the historical 70s weaver with great humor.

 Top illustration: Studio Parasto Backman